lezneklihp/dsend_project_4/README.md

 voila webapp_trees.ipynb --ExecutePreprocessor.timeout=180
 ```

 The flag here serves to avoid a too early timeout.
 Your Internet browser should open now.
 I used Google Chrome.
 Otherwise follow the instructions in your terminal.
-Alternatively you can open the `webapp_trees.ipynb` with Jupyter and use the 'Voilà' button instead.
+Alternatively you can open the `webapp_trees.ipynb` via Jupyter and use the 'Voilà' button instead.

-# Acknowledgements, licensing & sources:<a name="Acknowledgements"></a>
+# Licensing, acknowledgements & references:<a name="Acknowledgements"></a>

 The data of the TreesCount!
 2015 Street Tree Census is licensed under `CC0: Public Domain`.
 See further information on [Kaggle](https://www.kaggle.com/new-york-city/ny-2015-street-tree-census-tree-data).
 Both this dataset as well as the [dataset on NYC's streets](https://data.cityofnewyork.us/City-Government/NYC-Street-Centerline-CSCL-/exjm-f27b) are publicy available via the NYC OpenData portal.

 This is the final project of the Udacity Data Scientist for Enterprise Nanodegree.
 I therefore want to take the opportunity and thank Vodafone for supporting my participation in this course.

+Mueller, A. C., & Guido, S. (2017). *Introduction to Machine Learning with Python*.
+O'Reilly.